Genentech/fishtones-js/README.md

 #pViz.js: a JavaScript toolkit to bring LC-MS/MS data to your browser

-##Visit the [how to we site](http://research-pub/fishtones-js/howto) to get documentation, code snippets and running examples
+##Visit the [how-to web site](http://research-pub/fishtones-js/howto) to get documentation, code snippets and running examples

 ##What is fishTones.js?
 fishTones.js is a JavaScript library to visualize Liquid Chromatography Tandem Mass Spectrometry data in modern web browsers.